 GRAINS-Soybeans climb to eight-month high on S.American supply worries

-SINGAPORE, Feb 7 (Reuters) - Chicago soybean futures jumped more than 1% on Monday to their highest since June on concerns over supplies from South America and strong demand from China.
+SINGAPORE, Feb 7 (Reuters) - Chicago soybean futures rose more than 1% on Monday to their highest since June on concerns over supplies from South America and strong demand from China.

+Corn climbed to its highest in a week while wheat moved higher for a second straight session.

+"We are looking at soybean crop losses across South America, not just Brazil," said one Singapore-based trader at a company which runs oilseed processing facilities in China.

-* Argentina's soy crop faces a make-or-break period ahead as the risk of drought creeps back, with rainfall "erratic" and heavy precipitation looking unlikely until the second half of the month, the Rosario grains exchange said in a weather report.
+Argentina's soybean crop faces a make-or-break period ahead as the risk of drought creeps back, with rainfall "erratic" and heavy precipitation looking unlikely until the second half of the month, the Rosario grains exchange said in a weather report.

 (Reporting by Naveen Thukral; Editing by Subhranshu Sahu)